Razumain/r2ps-ietf-draft/README.md

 <!-- regenerate: on (set to off if you edit this file) -->

-# One Signature Certificates
+# Remote Two-factor Protected Services

-This is the working area for the individual Internet-Draft, "One Signature Certificates".
+This is the working area for the individual Internet-Draft, "Remote Two-factor Protected Services".

 * [Editor's Copy](https://Razumain.github.io/r2ps-ietf-drft/#go.r2ps.html)
 * [Datatracker Page](https://datatracker.ietf.org/doc/draft-santesson-r2ps)